Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 | Non-Compute Node (NCN) Servers | Ingress                    | Not Allowed               | Not Allowed            | Allowed                      |
 | System Access to External/Site (LDAP, DNS) | Egress                     | Allowed                   | Allowed                | Not Allowed                  |

-* Selection of user access for job control and data movement over the Shasta Management Network (CAN) or the High Speed Network (CHN) is made during system installation or upgrade.
+* Selection of user access for job control and data movement over the Customer Management Network (CMN) or the Customer High Speed Network (CHN) is made during system installation or upgrade.

 * Creation of the Customer Management Network (CMN) during installation or upgrade is mandatory.